hsigeman/findZX/README.md

 ### Step 2: Create conda environment (Tested with conda version 4.10.1)
     cd XYZWfinder

 The software dependencies can be installed and run in two different ways.
-Either the user can create a minimal conda environment using the following code and run the snakemake pipeline with the option --use-conda (requires internet connection during the analysis):
+Either the user can create a minimal conda environment using the following code, and then launch the snakemake pipeline with the following additional options: --use-conda --conda-frontend mamba:

     conda create -n snakemake_basic -c conda-forge python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0